 EA dominates the sports genre of the game industry, accounting for nearly 50% of sports game sales.

-EA is growing new segments such as online and mobile gaming, which should lead to healthy revenue growth.
+EA is expanding new segments such as online and mobile gaming, which should lead to healthy revenue growth.

 EA’s new development engines (EA Sports Ignite and Frostbite 3) are driving down the costs of building high-quality games.
 Read more